BuildBearLabs/Tutorials/web3_social_media/README.md

 ## Disclaimer

 - This smart contract is provided as-is.
-The owner and developers are not responsible for any issues, bugs, or misuse that may occur while using this contract.
+The owners and developers are not responsible for any issues, bugs, or misuse that may occur while using this contract.

 ## License